PascalRepond/developer-resources/rero-instances/generate-changelog.md

    closed/merged for this release (not more, not less!)
 2. Manually fix any blatantly unclear or non-pertinent info in the generated list.
 If necessary, edit the issue directly in Github and generate the changelog again.
-Sometimes issues are closed wihtout being fixed.
-If someone closed an issue and forogt to tag it as `stale`, `wontfix` or `duplicate`, the generator will add it to the changelog.
+Sometimes issues are closed without being fixed.
+If someone closed an issue and forgot to tag it as `stale`, `wontfix` or `duplicate`, the generator will add it to the changelog.
-3. Once everything looks fine, save the file and keep on with the release!
+1. Once everything looks fine, save the file and keep on with the release!

 ### GitHub's API Token